Washington State workers’ compensation insurance

 Workers' compensation would pay your medical bills, and also supply partial wages for the time you lost while unable to work.

-How much does workers' compensation coverage cost in Washington State?
+How much does workers' compensation insurance cost in Washington State?

-Estimated employer rates for workers’ compensation in Washington state are $1.34 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Washington State are $1.21 per $100 of covered wages [PDF].

-How does workers' comp work in Washington State?
+How does workers' comp insurance work in Washington State?

 Workers’ compensation benefits can cover medical and hospital expenses resulting from a workplace injury.
 It can also cover partial wage replacement if the employee is unable to work, or is delegated to light duty because of an impairment.